yihongXU/deepMOT/README.md

 **- -nv: use local Nvidia driver.**

 ## Testing
-We provide code for performing tracking with our pre-trained models on MOT Challenge 17 dataset.
-The code outputs txt files for MOT Challenge submission, the txt files can also be used for plotting bounding boxes and visualization.
+We provide code for performing tracking with our pre-trained models on MOT Challenge dataset.
+The code outputs txt files for MOT Challenge submissions, they can also be used for plotting bounding boxes and visualization.
 - [Setup](#environment-setup) your environment

-- Download MOT17 data
+- Download MOT data
-Dataset can be downloaded here: [MOT17](https://motchallenge.net/data/MOT17/)
+Dataset can be downloaded here: e.g. [MOT17](https://motchallenge.net/data/MOT17/)

-- Put *mot17* dataset into *deepmot/data*, *mot17* should have the following structure:
+- Put *MOT* dataset into *deepmot/data/* and it should have the following structure:
 ```
-            mot17
+            mot
             |-------train
             |    |
             |    |---video_folder1